hugovasko/intern-com-backend/README.md

 This will create:

-- 5 candidate users
+- 5 candidate users with realistic Bulgarian names
-- 5 partner companies with 5 opportunities each
+- 5 major Bulgarian tech companies with their representatives
+- Multiple job opportunities per company (2-3 full-time positions and 1-2 internships)
 - 2 admin users

 ### Sample Users